esitarski/CrossMgr/README.md

 ### Making a Release

 With the workflow setup on Github, builds are automatic.
 Every time a change it checked into the repo, github will build the code.
+The purpose of this build is to ensure the code will build on all platforms.
 To make a release, a tag is added to the repo.
+When a tag is added, it will appear in the releases tab, and github will run the workflow to build the code for MacOSX, Linux, and Windows.

 To make a release, do the following: